KleberVales/english-study/README.md

    - He always manages to make everyone laugh, even on a long day.

 - Do (actions, tasks, routines, or general activities)
+   - Please do your homework before you turn on the television.

 ### 3.2 Have